Saturday Enrichment for Gifted Students

 NB: Psychometric testing and assessment is also available at the Futures Centre.

-• Term 3 Programs commence on Saturday 29 July and finish on Saturday 16 September 2023 (running for eight weeks).
+• Term 1 commences on Saturday 10 February and finishes on Saturday 6 April 2024 (running for eight weeks)

 • All courses start at 1.00 pm and finish at 4.00 pm.
 Each course runs for 1 hour 20 minutes with a 20 minute break in between.